-Ellie Manspile joined the Civic team in 2018 as an Executive and Research Assistant.
+Ellie Manspile joined the Civic team as an Executive & Research Assistant in 2018.
 At Civic, she helped create Tennis for America, supports projects such as the annual Building A Grad Nation report, America's New Business Plan, and various topics including education, national service, and conservation.
 She also helps manage client contracts, finances, and the Fellow program.
 Originally from Richmond, Virginia, she recently graduated from The College of William summa cum laude as a double major in Government and Marketing with a concentration in Business Analytics.
 At W&M, Ellie served as a tour guide for the W&M Admissions Office, a marketing intern for Student Engagement and Leadership, and worked in Corporate Communications at the Richmond Federal Reserve.
 She currently serves on the W&M Washington D.C.
 Alumni Chapter Board as the Communications Chair.